 The overall aim of ReportingNZ is to contribute to a discussion on how to build an informed society.
 ReportingNZ is a McGuinness Institute policy project that began in 2016 and is a major part of our 2017 work programme.

-- Extended external reporting in New Zealand – We have begun a research project exploring the current and future landscape of reporting in New Zealand and the usefulness of corporate reporting for decision making.
-We will undertake three surveys: (i) a survey of the CFOs of significant New Zealand companies (The 2016 Deloitte Top 200 and NZX [main board] listed companies) (ii) a survey of users of publicly available information on New Zealand organisations and (iii) a survey of the CFOs of 28 government departments.
-The first two surveys are in collaboration with the External Reporting Board (XRB).
+Extended external reporting in New Zealand – We have begun a research project exploring the current and future landscape of reporting in New Zealand and the usefulness of corporate reporting for decision making.
+We are undertaking two surveys: (i) a survey of the CFOs of significant New Zealand companies (The 2016 Deloitte Top 200 and NZX [main board] listed companies), which has been sent to all CFOs, and (ii) a users survey, which was open from May–August 2017.
+Both surveys are in collaboration with the External Reporting Board (XRB).

 About the three policy projects